AWL Agri Business Targets ₹1 Lakh Crore Revenue and ₹4,000 Crore EBITDA by 2030

-AWL Agri Business Ltd outlined its Vision 2030 during Investors Day 2026, targeting ₹1 lakh crore in total revenue and ₹4,000 crore in EBITDA.
-The company reported FY26 revenue of ₹74,000 crore, with food revenues at ₹6,400 crore, and plans to double its food portfolio while expanding rural distribution.
+AWL Agri Business outlined its Vision 2030 strategy at Investors Day 2026, targeting ₹1 lakh crore in total revenue, ₹4,000 crore EBITDA, and ROCE exceeding 20%.
+The company reported FY26 total revenue of ₹74,000 crore and food revenues of ₹6,400 crore, while planning to expand its distribution network to 3 million outlets and grow food's share to over 25% of total revenues.

 *this image is generated using AI for illustrative purposes only.

 AWL Agri Business presented its strategic roadmap for the next phase of growth during its Investors Day 2026.
 The company detailed its transition from an edible oil leader to an integrated food and FMCG platform, leveraging its scale, sourcing capabilities, and distribution reach.
-As part of its forward-looking agenda, the company aims for mid-single-digit growth in oils, plans to double its food portfolio, improve margins through premium products and cost savings, and expand rural distribution over the next five years.
+As part of its forward-looking agenda, the company aims for mid-single-digit growth in oils, plans to double its food portfolio, improve margins through premium products and cost savings, and expand its distribution network to 3 million outlets over the next five years.

 Financial Performance and Scale